The King of Fighters XIII: Reception

 Following its release, The King of Fighters XIII received positive reviews, taking an average of 77 and 79 out of 100 on Metacritic.
 GameSpot awarded it as Best Fighting Game of the Year and as the Most Improved Sequel.
-It was also nominated for 2011 Spike Video Game Awards, 2011 Golden Joystick Awards and Academy of Interactive Arts & Sciences's 2012 D.I.C.E.
-Summit awards for the best fighting game of the year, but every time lost to Mortal Kombat.
+It also received nominations for the Spike Video Game Awards, Golden Joystick Awards and AIAS' Interactive Achievement Awards for the best fighting game of the year, but every time lost to Mortal Kombat.

 The gameplay was given major praise with critics from GameSpot and 1UP.com comparing it with critically acclaimed fighting games like Street Fighter IV and finding the execution satisfying despite possible difficulties to newcomers to the franchise.
+IGN praised the improvements on the fighting system but still felt that players need to get used to it, with Eurogamer praising the inclusion of a training mode which teaches the player how to execute the new system.
 The visual presentation was complimented to the point GamePro stated that the game "has an incredibly distinct – and incredibly beautiful – visual style to it."
 SNK Playmore was noted to have listened to all the fans' concerns regarding the game as the character roster was increased, with the notable return of fan favorite characters.
+Eurogamer agreed in regards to the new characters, but criticized the new boss Saiki for how overpowered he is all of his forms.

 On the other hand, the game has received criticism as a result of its story mode which is nearly inaccessible to those unfamiliar with the series as well as its use of illustrations alongside large paragraphs telling the plot.
 Similar comments were given to the online modes as it lacked options to allow players to watch other online fights.
+Eurogamer still praised SNK's desire to tell a story arc more than previous installments.
+GamePro praised SNK's dedication to expand the story but lamented there was little voice acting as the cutscenes still rely on silent lines.
+Nevertheless, the same site praised the notable visual improvements making the characters "look like paintings", with 1UP.com comparing them to Street Fighter III: Third Strike.
+The inclusion of DLC was well received by Electronic Gaming Monthly and Level Up for the decision to bring back the classic fighting styles Kyo Kusanagi and Iori Yagami had in previous installments.